KlutzyBubbles/r2modmanPlus/README.md

 | [Features](#features) | [What is a mod manager?](#what-is-a-mod-manager) | [Installing](#installing) | [Help](#help) | [Feedback and suggestions](#feedback-and-suggestions) | [Changelog](#changelog) | [Screenshots](#screenshots) |
 |---|---|---|---|---|---|---|

+## Develop Releases

+Develop fork made to allow for quick releases instead of waiting for months on the main fork.
+The only code changed in this fork is the github actions, version numbers and this readme, all other code changes are merged from r2modmanPlus

+Versioning for my reference:

+`npm version prepatch --preid=develop npm version patch`

+Undo version
+`git reset --hard origin/master git fetch origin --prune --tags`

+Push version
+`git push --tags`

 ## Features
 - Support for Risk of Rain 2, Dyson Sphere Program, Valheim, GTFO, BONEWORKS, and more
 - A clean user interface designed to make modding as simple as possible